Organic direct and indirect effects with post-treatment common causes of mediator and outcome: Definition, identifiability and estimation of organic direct and indirect effects with post-treatment common causes of mediator and outcome: interventions after

 The consistency assumption is straightforward, but needs to include $L$: \begin{assu} \emph{(Consistency).} If $A=1$, then $L=L_1$, $M=M_1$ and $Y=Y_1$.
 If $A=0$, then $L=L_0$, $M=M_0$ and $Y=Y_0$. \end{assu}

-The following identification result holds: \begin{thm} \emph{(Organic direct and indirect effects: identification in the presence of post-treatment common causes of mediator and outcome.)} Under randomized treatment, consistency assumption~\ref{conspost} and definition of organic interventions~\ref{mimpost}, $E\left(Y_1^I\right)$, for an organic intervention $I$, is equal to
+The following identification result holds: \begin{thm} \emph{(Organic direct and indirect effects: identification in the presence of post-treatment common causes $L$ of mediator and outcome).} Under randomized treatment, consistency assumption~\ref{conspost} and definition of organic interventions~\ref{mimpost}, $E\left(Y_{1,I=1}\right)$, for an organic intervention $I$, is equal to

 \end{thm} All objects on the right hand side of the equation in Theorem~\ref{thmpost} depend on observables only and can be fitted using standard methods.
-Inference can be done along the lines of Section~6 of \cite{medJL}, see Section~\ref{inferencepost} below.
+Inference follows along the lines of Section~6 of \cite{medJL}, see also Section~\ref{inferencepost} below.

 {\bf Proof of theorem~\ref{thmpost}}